Transatlantic Trade and Investment Partnership: National objections

-From both the European and American sides of the agreement, there are issues which are seen as essential if an accord is to be reached.
+From both the European and American sides of the agreement, there were issues which are seen as essential if an accord is to be reached.
 According to Leif Johan Eliasson of Saarland University, "For the EU these include greater access to the American public procurement market, retained bans on imports of genetically modified organisms (GMO) crops and hormone treated beef, and recognition of geographic trademarks on food products.
 For the United States they include greater access for American dairy and other agricultural products (including scientific studies as the only accepted criteria for SPS policies)."
 He observes that measures like the EU ban on hormone treated beef (based as they are on the precautionary principle) are not considered by the WTO to be based on scientific studies.

-Eliasson further states that US objectives in a deal include "tariff-free motor vehicle exports," and retained bans on foreign contractors in several areas," including domestic shipping (see Merchant Marine Act of 1920).
+Eliasson further states that US objectives in a deal include "tariff-free motor vehicle exports", and retained bans on foreign contractors in several areas", including domestic shipping (see Merchant Marine Act of 1920).
 Already, some American producers are concerned by EU proposals to restrict use of "particular designations" (also known as PDO or GI/geographical indications) that the EU considers location-specific, such as feta and Parmesan cheeses and possibly Budweiser beer.
 This has provoked debate between European politicians such as Renate Künast and Christian Schmidt over the value of the designations.

 At French insistence, trade in audio-visual services was excluded from the EU negotiating mandate.
-The European side has been pressing for the agreement to include a chapter on the regulation of financial services; but this is being resisted by the American side, which has recently passed the Dodd–Frank Act in this field.
+The European side has been pressing for the agreement to include a chapter on the regulation of financial services; but this is being resisted by the American side, which passed the Dodd–Frank Act in this field.
 US Ambassador to the European Union Anthony L. Gardner has denied any linkage between the two issues.

-European negotiators are also pressing the United States to loosen its restrictions on the export of crude oil and natural gas, to help the EU reduce its dependence on energy from Russia.
+European negotiators pressed the United States to loosen its restrictions on the export of crude oil and natural gas, to help the EU reduce its dependence on energy from Russia.